stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 {{< figure src="wrroc-figure3.drawio.svg" link="wrroc-figure3.drawio.svg" id="fig:provenance_crate_er"
   width="100%" title="UML class diagram for Provenance Run Crate" caption="In addition to the workflow run, this profile represents the execution of individual steps and their related tools.
 The prospective side (the execution plan) is shown by the workflow listing a series of [`s:HowToStep`](http://schema.org/HowToStep)s, each linking to the [`s:SoftwareApplication`](http://schema.org/SoftwareApplication) that is to be executed.
 The [`bsp:input`](https://bioschemas.org/properties/input) and [`bsp:output`](https://bioschemas.org/properties/output) parameters for each tool are described in a similar way to the overall workflow parameter in [Figure 3](#fig:workflow_crate_er).
-The retrospective provenance side of this profile includes each tool execution as an additional [`s:CreateAction`](http://schema.org/CreateAction) with similar mapping to the realised parameters as [`s:MediaObject`](http://schema.org/MediaObject) or [`s:PropertyValue`](http://schema.org/PropertyValue), allowing intermediate values to be included in the RO-Crate even if they are not workflow outputs.
-The workflow execution is described the same as in the Workflow Run Crate profile with an overall [`s:CreateAction`](http://schema.org/CreateAction) (the workflow outputs will typically also appear as outputs from inner tool executions).
+The retrospective provenance side of this profile includes each tool execution as an additional [`s:CreateAction`](http://schema.org/CreateAction) with similar mapping to the realised parameters as [`s:MediaObject`](http://schema.org/MediaObject) or [`s:PropertyValue`](http://schema.org/PropertyValue), allowing intermediate values to be included in the RO-Crate even if they are not workflow outputs. <br>The workflow execution is described the same as in the Workflow Run Crate profile with an overall [`s:CreateAction`](http://schema.org/CreateAction) (the workflow outputs will typically also appear as outputs from inner tool executions).
 An additional [`s:OrganizeAction`](http://schema.org/OrganizeAction) represents the workflow engine execution, which orchestrated the steps from the workflow plan through corresponding [`s:ControlAction`](http://schema.org/ControlAction)s that spawned the tool's execution ([`s:CreateAction`](http://schema.org/CreateAction)).
 It is possible that a single workflow step had multiple such executions (e.g. array iterations).
 Not shown in figure: [`s:actionStatus`](http://schema.org/actionStatus) and [`s:error`](http://schema.org/error) to indicate step/workflow execution status.
 The filled diamond <samp>⬧</samp> indicates composition, empty diamond <samp>◇</samp> aggregation, and other arrows relations." >}}

 Additionally, this profile specifies how to describe connections between parameters, through *parameter connections* -- a fundamental feature of computational workflows.